minashoukrala/school_curriculum_mapping/README.md

    Navigate to `http://localhost:3000`

 ### Database Setup
-The system automatically creates and initializes the SQLite database on first run.
-No additional setup required.
+The system uses PostgreSQL by default.
+Make sure PostgreSQL is installed and running, then create a database named `curriculum_crafter`.
+The system will automatically create all required tables on first run.

 ## Project Structure